 - Name and address of the home-based food operation

 - Name of the product being sold

-in a color that provides a clear contrast to the background that
+color providing a clear contrast to the background that reads

 more help with labeling, please see this page.